 While ACs contain essential information regarding the aspects of the given aircraft, compliance is purely advisory.
 ADs require mandatory compliance from the owner/operator of the aircraft to maintain airworthiness and carry the lawful force of the FARs.
 Maintenance to comply with an AD must be documented or otherwise recorded in the aircraft logs.
 Remember that non-compliance with the FARs may result in legal consequences, including fines or even imprisonment for egregious violations that result in a loss of life or well-being.
 These documents can also be found on the FAA’s RGL website.

 The aircraft manufacturers themselves may also issue airworthiness documentation.
 Service Bulletins (SBs) help alert aircraft owners and operators to potential airworthiness issues.
-SBs are usually about minor issues and often about preventative maintenance matters (e.g., corrosion concerns or minor fatigue cracking) that are less likely to develop into something more severe if not taken care of as part of routine maintenance.
+SBs are usually about minor issues and often preventative maintenance matters (e.g., corrosion concerns or minor fatigue cracking) that are less likely to develop into something more severe if not taken care of as part of routine maintenance.
 Only commercial aircraft operators are required to comply with all SB notifications.
-However, most private non-commercial operators will still elect to comply with the manufacturer’s airworthiness recommendations as part of the aircraft’s standard maintenance protocols, which will also relieve the operator from liability if an incident or mishap is tied to the SB issue.
+However, most private non-commercial operators will still adhere to the manufacturer’s airworthiness recommendations as part of the aircraft’s standard maintenance protocols, relieving the operator from liability if an incident or mishap is tied to the SB issue.

 Regulations for Unoccupied Aircraft & Drones

-An uncrewed or unoccupied aircraft (UAV) or uncrewed or unoccupied system (UAS), which is sometimes called a “drone,” is an aircraft without a human pilot being physically onboard the aircraft.
+An uncrewed or unoccupied aircraft (UAV) or uncrewed or unoccupied system (UAS), which is sometimes called a “drone,” is an aircraft without a human pilot physically onboard the aircraft.
 Part 107 of the FARs covers a broad spectrum of commercial uses for drones weighing less than 55 lb (24.9 kg).
-These regulations were introduced recently by the FAA because of the proliferation of various types of commercially available drones, some of which were being flown high and fast enough to pose a danger to other aviation operations or to the general public.
+The FAA introduced these regulations recently because of the proliferation of various commercially available drones, some of which were being flown high and fast enough to pose a danger to other aviation operations or the general public.
 While Part 107 rules are flexible enough to accommodate future technological innovations, they also impose restrictions on the operations of all types of drones for safety considerations.
-FAR Part 107 sets down a series of “common sense” rules requiring a drone operator to avoid all types of crewed aircraft and never operate such a drone carelessly or recklessly.
+FAR Part 107 sets down a series of “common sense” rules requiring a drone operator to avoid all kinds of crewed aircraft and never operate such a drone carelessly or recklessly.

 For now, with some exceptions, such unoccupied aircraft must be flown within line of sight, i.e., the operator must be able to see the drone at all times with the naked eye or “unaided sight,” so the use of binoculars is prohibited.
 In addition, the drone’s maximum allowable altitude is 400 ft (122 m) above the ground or higher if flown within 400 ft (122 m) of a structure, and its maximum allowable airspeed is 100 mph (161 kph).
 Finally, notice that the FAA still considers a UAV or a drone to be an aircraft because the FAA’s definition of an aircraft includes any “contrivance” that flies, contrary to definitions that others may use.